bluefoxbandido/bluefoxblog/README.md

     problem, then communication should continue on the Blue Fox Blog Facebook page.
 Link included in references.

 # Requirements

-    NPM is required to clone this application.
+    Node Package Manager is required to clone this application.

 # Installation